ivansible/asterisk/roles/ast-core/README.md

 List of exteranlly visible host addresses.
 You can customize this list if automatic ansible discovery fails.

-    ast_default_nat: yes
+    ast_default_nat: true
-If `yes`, asterisk will treat all incoming requests the identically and reply to the IP port from where a request has come.
+If `true`, asterisk will treat all incoming requests the identically and reply to the IP port from where a request has come.
-If `no`, asterisk will by default the port set in the `rport` directive.
+If `false`, asterisk will by default the port set in the `rport` directive.
 This is less secure as remote attacker can find user names of configured peers depending on the asterisk reply.